SolardiaX/CyInstaller/docs/portablesource.rst

 Overview
 --------

-`Cython` and `PyInstaller` support related or absoluted file, but they have some diffrent to deal with the files.
+`Cython` and `PyInstaller` support related or absolute file, but they have some different to deal with the files.

-For example, `CyInstaller` use `Cython`'s `cythonize api`_ to compile sources, the method can take two arguments, `module_list` and `exlcude` which support glob pattern.
+For example, `CyInstaller` use `Cython`'s `cythonize api`_ to compile sources, the method can take two arguments, `module_list` and `exclude` which support glob pattern.

-Similarly, when execute `PyInstaller` to package your application, the `datas` and `binaries` paramters must be a tuple list, each tuple has two element, the source and the mapping dist path.
+Similarly, when execute `PyInstaller` to package your application, the `datas` and `binaries` parameters must be a tuple list, each tuple has two element, the source and the mapping dist path.
 See `PyInstaller` document `Adding files to the bundle`_.

-`CyInstaller` use a string expression `PortableSource` to handle those files whether they are related or absoluted or even need to be excluded.
+`CyInstaller` use a string expression `PortableSource` to handle those files whether they are related or absolute or even need to be excluded.
 It's looks like:

 .. code-block::